An introduction to Topological Data Analysis: fundamental and practical aspects for data scientists: Persistent homology

 Indeed, it is possible to show that persistence diagrams can be defined as soon as the following simple condition is satisfied.

 \begin{definition} A persistence module $\mathbb{V}$ indexed by $T \subset \R$ is {\em q-tame} if for any $r < s$ in $T$, the rank of the linear map $v_s^r : V_r \to V_s$ is finite. \end{definition}

 \begin{theorem}[\cite{ccggo-ppmtd-09,chazal2012structure}] If $\mathbb{V}$ is a q-tame persistence module, then it has a well-defined persistence diagram.
 Such a persistence diagram $\dgm(\V)$ is the union of the points of the diagonal $\Delta$ of $\R^2$, counted with infinite multiplicity, and a multi-set above the diagonal in $\R^2$ that is locally finite.
-Here, by locally finite we mean that for any rectangle $R$ with sides parallel to the coordinate axes that does not intersect $\Delta$, the number of points of $\dgm(\V)$, counted with multiplicity, contained in $R$ is finite. \end{theorem}
+Here, by locally finite we mean that for any rectangle $R$ with sides parallel to the coordinate axes that does not intersect $\Delta$, the number of points of $\dgm(\V)$, counted with multiplicity, contained in $R$ is finite.
+Also, the part of the diagram made of the points with infinite second coordinate is called the essential part of the diagram. \end{theorem}

 The construction of persistence diagrams of q-tame modules is beyond the scope of this paper but it gives rise to the same notion as in the case of decomposable modules.
 It can be done either by following the algebraic approach based upon the decomposability properties of modules, or by adopting a measure theoretic approach that allows to define diagrams as integer valued measures on a space of rectangles in the plane.
 We refer the reader to \cite{chazal2012structure} for more informations.

 Although persistence modules encountered in practice are decomposable, the general framework of q-tame persistence module plays a fundamental role in the mathematical and statistical analysis of persistent homology.
 In particular, it is needed to ensure the existence of limit diagrams when convergence properties are studied - see Section \ref{sec:statAspectsPH}.

 A filtration $\Filt = ( F_r )_{r \in T}$ of a simplicial complex or of a topological space is said to be tame if for any integer $k$, the persistence module $(H_k(F_r) \mid r \in T)$ is $q$-tame.
 Notice that the filtrations of finite simplicial complexes are always tame.
 As a consequence, for any integer $k$ a persistence diagram denoted $\dgm_k( \Filt)$ is associated to the filtration $\Filt$.
 When $k$ is not explicitly specified and when there is no ambiguity, it is usual to drop the index $k$ in the notation and to talk about ``the'' persistence diagram $\dgm( \Filt)$ of the filtration $\Filt$.
 This notation has to be understood as ``$\dgm_k(\Filt)$ for some $k$''.